-REL 1014 Summer Camp Leadership 2 credits - Spring Only
+REL 1014 Summer Camp Leadership

 This course prepares students in the field of summer camp counseling by presenting the philosophy, objectives, and problems in the field.
 Students have opportunities to acquire skills and leadership essential in camp life.

 REL 1016 Motor Learning